pyoscx/scenariogeneration/docu/Documentation.md

 In short the __StoryBoard__, consists of alot of layers from the Story, down to the Actions and Triggers.
 For simple scenarios the multiple top level layers (like Story, Act or ManeuverGroup) are not needed, hence the __StoryBoard__ has multiple ways of adding sub-classes (add_story, add_act, add_maneuvergroup, add_maneuver) and will generate the top levels to make the xml correct.

-__NOTE:__ Do not use more than one of these calls (except add_story), because each call will create a new story, and this in most cases are not what a user would like.
+__WARNING:__ Do not use more than one of these calls (except add_story), because each call will create a new story, and this in most cases are not what a user would like.

 ### Generate different versions of OpenSCENARIO
 As of scenariogeneration V0.5.0, it is possible to generate different versions of the resulting OpenSCENARIO xml.